 It is widely claimed that mentoring and coaching are advantageous for changing practice (Chivers, 2003; Day, 1997; Hancock, 1997; Kennedy, 2005; Rhodes and Beneicke, 2002), but this seems to fall short of direct consideration of how to mentor in terms of engaging with research-based enquiry leading to PPD.
-Robinson and Sebba, (2004: 8) tell us that “one of the key factors enabling teachers to develop research and problem-solving skills seems to be the provision of effective mentors.
+Robinson and Sebba (2004: 8) tell us that “one of the key factors enabling teachers to develop research and problem-solving skills seems to be the provision of effective mentors.
 Requiring participants to find mentors in their schools to assist them in their studies, was noted by Ofsted (2004) as a strategy adopted by providers to secure involvement of senior managers in supporting participants and creating a positive climate”.
 There are also many warm and wistful references to Best Practice Research Scholarships as a model involving mentors to support research (Furlong, 2003; McLaughlin and Black-Hawkins, 2004; Wood, 2003).
 In our experience, however, such mentors were HEI-based, rather than school-based and perhaps provide models of academic tutor/teacher collaboration, rather than a means of enabling CPD in schools.

-The collegial culture.
+The collegial culture

-The benefits of a collegial culture in which colleagues can be self-questioning, critical friends are strongly represented in the literature, (Cordingley et al. 2003; Clement and Vandenberghe, 2001).
+The benefits of a collegial culture in which colleagues can be self-questioning, critical friends are strongly represented in the literature (Cordingley et al. 2003; Clement and Vandenberghe, 2001).
 Clement and Vandenberghe see peer support as paramount in providing an enabling culture and stress the need for teachers to be collegial or cooperative in their research.
 One study found that collaborative CPD was “linked with a positive impact upon student learning processes, motivation and outcomes” (Cordingley et al., 2003: 8).
 Ironically, collaborative CPD is not necessarily supported by accredited courses, which tend to examine the work of individual teachers and may require that a collaborative project is presented as separate papers for assessment.
 In some ways our earlier research into the factors which support or inhibit completion of accredited work (Arthur et al. 2006) fits this ‘organic’ collegial model, as we found few references to SLG or even specific mentors as key supporters for teachers in completing their assessed work.
 Teacher colleagues were more commonly identified as a support.
 One of Burchell, Dyson, and Rees’ participants describes the benefits gained from continually discussing with colleagues, altering practice, sharing ideas and engaging with the imperatives of communication at informal, rather than formal, levels.
 The two teachers in this case study “… define another set of characteristics, perhaps less tangible, but nevertheless equally important, both to them as course members and to providers.
 These include outcomes that are more affective, motivational, and rooted in personal and professional values.
 It is these qualities that continue to drive them towards making a difference, sustaining their engagement two years on from completion of the course” (Burchell, Dyson, and Rees, 2002: 227).